shanejp76/Seismic_Japan/README.md

 TLDR - Exploration of global earthquake data.
 Payoff is a 3D model of the subterrainean seismic shelf beneath Japan.

-This project began from an interest in predicting the 'when' & 'where' of earthquakes by studying geography and time-series analysis.
+I started this project as a challenge in predicting the 'when' & 'where' mechanics of earthquakes.

-Assuming necessary wrangling & consistency checks in Python, I also performed:
+Besides the necessary wrangling & consistency checks in Python, I also performed:
   * data sourcing
   * geospatial analysis (using shapefiles)
   * regression analysis